Akuli/asda/asdar/README.md

 - The code does not set an error to the interpreter when `malloc` fails.
-It should do that so that the interpreter can report the error to the user, or the asda programmer can handle the error somehow (not implemented yet at the time of writing this).
+It should do that so that the interpreter can report the error to the user, or the asda programmer can handle the error with `catch` or `finally`.
   Almost all functions do this.

     ```c
     if (!buf) {